dragboo/grad-projects/README.md

 Libraries Used:

-urllib.request: For opening and reading URLs. urllib.parse: For joining and parsing URLs. html.parser: For HTML parsing.
+urllib.request: For opening and reading URLs. <br />
+urllib.parse: For joining and parsing URLs. <br />
+html.parser: For HTML parsing. <br />
 re: For regular expressions.

 Please note that web scraping should be performed responsibly and in accordance with the website's terms of service.